 Initial Steps of a Divorce in Albany

 A divorce can be a seismic event in someone’s life.
 When they decide to move forward with it, knowing where to begin can be the most difficult part.
-One of our attorneys could help you understand the initial steps of a divorce in Albany so that this process can go as smoothly as possible.
+One of our divorce attorneys could help you understand the initial steps of a divorce in Albany so that this process can go as smoothly as possible.

 The First Steps to Take

-The first step to initiating a divorce in Albany is to set up a consultation with an experienced attorney to get the legal strategy in place and identify realistic goals.
+The first step to initiating a divorce is to set up a consultation with an experienced Albany attorney to get the legal strategy in place and identify realistic goals.
 From there, the plaintiff files a summons to be served on their spouse.
 The complaint is then signed, filed with the county clerk, and served to the defendant within 120 days of the filing date.